sterbini/study-DA/docs/installation/installing_locally.md

 ## Installing locally without Poetry

-It is strongly recommended to use Poetry as it will handle all the packages dependencies and the virtual environment for you.
+For local installations, it is strongly recommended to use Poetry as it will handle all the packages dependencies and the virtual environment for you.
 However, if you prefer to install the dependencies manually, you can do so by running the following commands (granted that you have Python installed along with pip):

 ```bash
 pip install -r requirements.txt